Read This First

 Prompt 1: Provide several analogies or microcosmic scenarios that saliently describe the dynamics of wealth creation.

-The anchors here are A Tale of Wealth Creation, Secure Property Rights and Rule of Law, and Access to Capital and Financial Markets.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep A Tale of Wealth Creation, Secure Property Rights and Rule of Law, and Access to Capital and Financial Markets in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 1. A Tale of Wealth Creation: The economic question is what this factor changes in incentives, tradeoffs, and the distribution of costs or benefits.